 What does OPPS stand for in Medical Billing

-Medicare is one of the fastest-growing federal health care insurance policies in the health care industry.
-With so many patients relying on Medicare to avail outpatient services the expenditure of the hospitals keeps on growing from time to time.
-This creates a financial imbalance in the hospital budget to cover for so many Medicare patients.
-Keeping this in mind, CMS came out with OPPS to manage the outpatient services expenditure in a better way.
-This prevents hospitals from facing any financial issue while providing outpatient facilities to thousands of Medicare patients.
+Medicare stands out as one of the federal health insurance policies expanding most in the healthcare sector.
+As more and more patients depend on Medicare for outpatient services, hospitals see their expenses climb.
+This creates a financial imbalance in the hospital budget to cover many Medicare patients.
+Keeping this in mind, CMS created OPPS to better manage the outpatient services expenditure.
+This prevents hospitals from facing any financial issues while providing outpatient facilities to thousands of Medicare patients.

 Definition of OPPS